1978 Villupuram atrocity: Violence

 On 11:30 pm of 24 July, a dominant caste crowd moved towards Periyaparaichery where they assaulted two rickshaw men and burned down their rickshaws.
-The rickshaw men bleeding, went to the police station and filed a complaint on the attackers whom they claimed attacked with crowbars and knives.
+The rickshaw men bleeding, went to the police station and filed a complaint on the attackers who they claimed attacked with crowbars and knives.
 The crowd set fire to eight Dalit homes.
 The crowd used rockets and explosives reportedly from firework industries in the town to attack the colony from the outside.
 The property of a respected Dalit teacher in the neighborhood was one of the first to be attacked and was completely destroyed in the fire.
 The fire truck which was called to put out the fire was halted by the dominant caste members until the Dalits pushed the crowd to make way for the vehicle.
 The crowd was later dispersed.
 Several Dalit houses were destroyed in this attack.

 On the morning of July 25, the dominant caste members aimed rockets which destroyed five more huts.
 The Dalits in retaliation torched houses of the dominant caste members and attacked them.
 A number of hundred steel-helmeted policemen stood idle during the carnage.
 80 to 100 Dalit houses were destroyed and at least 12 Dalits were killed on the same day by skull factures and injuries to vital organs.
 The Villupuram police force was severely depleted after a significant portion of it was deployed to oversee the Madurai Municipal elections.

 On July 27, three more bodies were found.

 During the violence, Tamil Nadu Chief Minister M. G. Ramachandran was 200 km away in Madurai, canvassing for the Municipal elections.